SamDTech/nest-ng-blog/README.md

 # nest-ng-blog
-Ablog with angular and nestjs
+A blog with angular and nestjs

+Add your own database string in dotenv file.
+You can use a free database from elephantsql.com